tud-hri/joan/docs/setup-joan.md

 # Setting up JOAN

 Please follow the following steps:

-1. __Creating your own JOAN project__
+1. __Create your own JOAN project__
-2. __Cloning your project repository__
+2. __Clone your project repository__
-3. __Setting up a Python Virtual Environment__
+3. __Set up a Python Virtual Environment__
-4. __Getting the Python libraries__
+4. __Retrieve the Python libraries__
-5. __Including the CARLA .*egg file__
+5. __Include the CARLA .*egg file in your JOAN project__

-Step 1 you need to do only once (probably).
+Step 1 you need to do only once per project (probably).
 Step 2, cloning your project, is something you need to do on every computer that you use for working with JOAN.
 Suppose you move from one PC to another and you have not cloned your project on that computer, you need to do step 2.
 Similarly, you need to do steps 3 and 4 when setting up your project for the first time.

 Finally, you need to update your project with the latest version of JOAN.
 We try to update JOAN regularly, based on the issues we all find and features we want to include.
 It is good practice to regularly update your project.
 See the final step below for more info.

 ---
 ## Step 1.
-Creating your own JOAN project
+Create your own JOAN project

 JOAN is maintained in a GitLab repository by a team of contributors.
 There are a couple of ways though which you can download JOAN: